Why would water be leaking from my furnace?

-Often when there is water leaking from the furnace it’s cause by a condensation leak.
+Often when there is water leaking from the furnace, it’s caused by a condensation leak.
 This can happen when your high-efficiency furnace extracts the heat from the combusting gases and then cools.
-This causes condensation which should be routed to a drain via PVC pipe.
+This causes condensation, which should be routed to a drain via PVC pipe.

-Note: if you smell gases it could be a that your heater exchanger cracked in which case you have a separate issue.
+Note: if you smell gases, it could be that your heater exchanger cracked, in which case you have a separate issue.

 Blocked Drain Pipe

-The extra water should be draining via a pipe coming out of the furnace and going into a drain.
-Over time the pipe can get clogged and if the water has nowhere to go it will back up and leak out of your furnace.
+The extra water should be drained via a pipe coming out of the furnace and going into a drain.
+Over time the pipe can get clogged, and if the water has nowhere to go, it will back up and leak out of your furnace.

 Another reason could be that the pipe is broken.
 Inspect the pipe to see where the water is leaking and see if there is a crack in the pipe.